bwsw/sj-platform/SJDocs/source/SJ_Deployment.rst

    Find detailed instructions on Java deployment in the `installation guide <https://tecadmin.net/install-oracle-java-8-ubuntu-via-ppa/>`_.

-4. Install sbt following the instructions in `the official documentation <http://www.scala-sbt.org/download.html>`_ .

-5. Start Mesos-master, Mesos-slave and the services.
+4. Start Mesos-master, Mesos-slave and the services.

 After performing all the steps, make sure you have access to Mesos interface, Marathon interface.
 Apache Zookeeper now should be active.

-6. Create json files and a configuration file (config.properties).
+5. Create a configuration file (config.properties) and JSON files for the physical services - MongoDB, RESTful, T-streams server.
 Please, name them as it is specified here.

+Replace <mongo_port> with a port for MongoDB.
+It is one of the available Mesos-slave ports.

 **mongo.json**::